Queensland Museum and QPAC

 In a Queensland first, the 2017 World Science Festival Brisbane will screen Stanley Kubrick’s seminal cinematic masterpiece 2001: A Space Odyssey with the ground-breaking score performed live by Queensland Symphony Orchestra with The Australian Voices choir.

 A beautiful blend of science and art, known for its technological realism and creative audacity, 2001: A Space Odyssey is a futuristic exploration of existentialism, human evolution, technology, artificial intelligence and extraterrestrial life.

 The first and last 20 minutes of the film are dialogue free and the inventive use of classical music includes the Gayane Ballet Suite, lso sprach Zarathustra and, most memorably, the ultimate space waltz of The Blue Danube.

-DON’T MISS THIS RARE OPPORTUNITY TO EXPERIENCE THIS CINEMATIC MASTERPIECE LIKE YOU’VE NEVER HEARD BEFORE.
+DON’T MISS THIS RARE OPPORTUNITY TO EXPERIENCE THIS CINEMATIC MASTERPIECE LIKE YOU’VE NEVER SEEN OR HEARD BEFORE.

-A LIVE PRESENTATION OF 2001: A Space Odyssey is presented by the World Science Festival Brisbane and QPAC in association with Warner Bros., Southbank Centre London and the British Film Institute.
+A LIVE PRESENTATION OF 2001: A Space Odyssey is presented by Queensland Museum and QPAC in association with Warner Bros., Southbank Centre London and the British Film Institute.

 For full cast and production credits, visit IMDb.